alanvalejo/fast-knn/README.md

 **About**

-This is an alternative Python implementation of graph construction method kNN (K Nearest Neighbor Graph Construction).
+This is an alternative Python implementation of graph construction method kNN (K Nearest Neighbor Graph Construction), using in Berton and Lopes (2016) [1].
 The implementation is based on Kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

 **Usage**

 > RGCLI execution

-    python knn.py -f input/dataset.dat -l input/dataset.labels -k 3
+    python knn.py -f input/square.dat -k 3

 > Input: any numerical dataset with any delimiter for attributes